Ubaldo Ranzi

 Ubaldo Ranzi (18 July 1970) is a former Italian decathlete and bobsledder who competed in the late 1990s and the early 2000s.

 Biography

 Born in England to an Italian father and a British mother, he won a gold medal in the two-man event at the 1999 FIBT World Championships in Cortina d'Ampezzo and won a silver medal (with Gunther Huber), in 2000 always in Cortina d'Ampezzo.

 Before starting his bobsleigh career he collected 6 caps in Italy national athletics team from 1993 to 1996.
 Ranzi held the fourth performance of all-time of Italy in the speciality of the decathlon.

 Doping

-In 1998 Ranzi was found positive, Salbutamol, substance contained in Ventolin, used by asthmatics, as he was, at the Italian athletics championships.
-Ubaldo was allowed to use Ventolin being treated by the medical division of the athletic federation.

-The case, few days after being published by the italian national press (3rd of august 1999), was, by the same national press, DROPPED (16th of September 1999).